kwilinsi/tlmerge/README.md

 # Installation

-Currently, you can install tlmerge by cloning the GitHub respository:
+Currently, you can install tlmerge by cloning the GitHub repository:

 ```
 git clone https://github.com/kwilinsi/tlmerge